Damon Matthews, PhD

 Attention Media: Will speak on climate change related issues

-Concordia Climate Science, Impacts and Mitigation Studies (C2SIMS) Lab
+Climate Scenarios, Impacts and Modelling (CSIM) Lab

 Graduate student opportunities